SteelCompendium/data-rules-md-dse/Draw Steel Heroes - Unlinked.md

 <!-- -->
 > ######## Guest Star (5 Drama)
 >
 > *We offered them a percentage of the gross.
-So they’re working for free!*
+So they're working for free!*
 >
 > | **Magic, Ranged** | **Main action** |
 > | ----------------- | --------------: |